mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

         - name: envoy.router
 ```

-The listener_0 configuration listens to port 80 and redirects all the requests to the route definition(/etc/envoy/rds.yaml) named local_route.
+The listener_0 configuration listens to port 80 and redirects all the requests to the route definition `(/etc/envoy/rds.yaml)` named `local_route`.

 **rds.yaml**